csaguil/resume/resume.md

 ## Experience
 **Software Development Engineer**, Amazon (2019 - present, Seattle WA)
-- Completed a database migration for operational excellence, resulting in savings of ~$8,000 USD per year.
+- Completed a database migration for operational excellence, resulting in possible savings of ~$8,000 USD per year.
   - Created new AWS infrastructure using Cloudformation.
   - Redesigned the keys and indexes of a Dynamo table, allowing the team to deprecate an Elasticsearch cluster and simplify the architecture.
   - Wrote a backfill script in Java to read and transform over 4 million Dynamo table items in production.
 - Developed 6 reusable React components (and counting) for a suspicious activity investigation management web app using TypeScript, and integrated them with Ruby/Rails JSON APIs.
 - Serve in a weekly “on call” rotation, which entails being the first responder to high severity alarms and user reported issues 24 hours a day for one week.